JonParton/Nextjs_ASWA_Starter/README.md

 ## A few notes on Azure Static Web Apps

 Azure Static Web Apps are Microsoft's new service to host Static Web applications with the minimal of fuss (Automagical CI/CD, SSL Certificate by default, zero effort hosting).
-It works with a plethora of frameworks (As displayed in the [Dynamic Route Prerendering](https://NextjsASWAExample.co.uk/DeployableFramework/PreRenderedDynamicRoutesExample) section of the Example App!) but as it is still in preview there are a few limitations to bear in mind.
+It works with a plethora of frameworks (As displayed in the [Dynamic Route Prerendering](https://NextjsASWAExample.co.uk/DeployableFramework/PreRenderedDynamicRoutesExample) section of the Example App!).
+Azure static Web Apps went GA in May 2021 and still offers a generous free tier.

-- Currently you can only register a top level custom domain to work with them, not sub domains.
-  - Also you can only register one of `xxxxxx.co.blah` or `www.xxxxxx.co.blah`
+- Since GA you can now natively map both `www.xxxx.co.uk` and the root URL `xxxx.co.uk` to your azure static web app by [using an Alias](https://docs.microsoft.com/en-gb/azure/static-web-apps/custom-domain?tabs=azure-dns)
-- There is an element of limited authentication that can be switched on for defined routes in the azure portal but at the moment this is limited to only 25 users.
-This will sorely limit it's use to be predominantly for open facing web sites.
-Probably by design while in preview!
+- There is also Azure AD Authentication that can be used with the app for Defined Routes but this is only available in the standard tier.

 ## Dependencies